Engee documentation

 plot(sol.t, sol')

-System of differential equations describing an electric circuit:
+A system of differential equations describing an electrical circuit:

-In order for the system of equations to be solvable with respect to the unknown quantities under the sign of the differential, it is necessary to express the currents of the branches not containing inductance through the required parameters.
-For this purpose, using Kirchhoff's laws, we make the coupling equations (1.2) and supplement (1.1):
+In order for the system of equations to be solvable with respect to unknown quantities standing under the sign of the differential, it is necessary to express the currents of branches that do not contain inductance in terms of the desired parameters.
+To do this, using Kirchhoff's laws, we formulate the coupling equations (1.2) and supplement (1.1):

 # Ввод параметров электрической цепи